 Talking on the phone

 Keep the conversation light and fun.
-This is technically your first date and you are in a perfect position to ask great questions, be honest and have a good time.
-The best part about having these phone chats is that you didn’t have to get dressed up, put makeup on or spend any money.
-Another great benefit is that you can ask hard questions that you may be too intimidated to ask in person.
+This is technically your first date and you are in a perfect position to ask great questions.
+Be honest and have a good time.
+The best part about having these phone chats is that you didn’t have to get dressed up.
+You didn’t have to put makeup on or spend any money.
+You can also ask hard questions that you may be too intimidated to ask in person.
 The most important benefit of the initial phone date is determining your rapport and intellectual compatibility.
-If you can barely have a conversation, if the conversation is strained, if you are constantly talking over each other or they seem distracted or not engaged then you may have dodged a bullet.
-You can politely tell them you are not interested and move on and the best part you didn’t have to inconvenience yourself or waste your time in determining this.
+If you can barely have a conversation or if the conversation is strained then you have dodged a bullet.
+You can politely tell them you are not interested and move on.
+The best part is you didn’t have to inconvenience yourself or waste anymore of your time.

 How to get off the phone or say no to a date

-When you are on the phone, you can usually tell if it’s going to work out within the first 15 mins.
-There may be one thing that turned you off or multiple things that you find unappealing but I’ve found that if you want to avoid getting cussed out, nasty texts and/or dick pics (yes men do that) the best way to handle the ‘let down’ is with respect and appreciation.
+On the phone, you can usually tell if it’s going to work out within the first 15 mins.
+Sometimes there may be one thing that turns you off or multiple things that you find unappealing.
+I’ve found that if you want to avoid getting cussed out, nasty texts and/or dick pics (yes men do that) the best way to handle the ‘let down’ is with respect and appreciation.
 I will usually ask them a few more questions about something trivial before I say….respectfully….”You know “Tommy” I don’t think we are a match but…..I REALLY appreciate your time.”
 They are usually shocked at first and say “Oh!
 Ok” To which you reply “Okie dokie.
 Take care”.

-By handling it head on and respectfully you are nipping it in the bud and keeping it in your control.
-You can avoid beratement and anger just by having the courage to tell them upfront that it’s not working out.
+Handle the rejection head on.
+Respectfully nipping it in the bud and keeping it in your control is optimal.
+You can avoid their anger just by having the courage to tell them upfront that it’s not working out.

 Setting up a date

-You’ve had a good long talk on the phone, you feel comfortable and confident this person is a possible match (no expectations).
+You’ve had a good long talk on the phone.
+You feel comfortable and confident this person is a possible match (no expectations).
 I recommend a drinking or coffee date.
 The idea is to create the least amount of pressure on your time and finances.
-Even though you swiped right on a 2-d picture, got along smashingly on the phone, it doesn’t mean that you are going to find them attractive in person.
+Even though you’ve made it this far it doesn’t mean you are going to find them attractive in person.
 I’ve had men behave completely different than the man they were on the phone.
 I’ve been on dates with men who were rude to the wait staff.
-By doing a drinking or coffee date, if you do enjoy each other then you can always continue your evening but nothing is worse than being stuck at a dinner table with someone you can’t stand knowing that someone is going to need to foot the bill.
+Starting with a drinking date allows you to feel each other out.
+If you do enjoy each other then you can always continue your evening.
+But nothing is worse than being stuck at a dinner table with someone you can’t stand knowing that someone is going to need to foot the bill.

 Show up sober

-Nerves can be pretty intense before a first date but it’s super important that you both are on the same level mentally as the night begins.
+Nerves can be pretty intense before a first date.
+But it’s super important that you both are on the same level mentally as the night begins.
+So, no pre-drinks.
 I also recommend keeping pace with each other.
-Unless they are slamming drinks at a record pace (which might be a deal breaker for you) then by keeping pace you two can be on the same level together.
+Unless they are slamming drinks at a record pace (deal breaker) you two can be on the same level together.
 Nothing is worse than a date who is drunker than you.

 Drop the expectations

 Just be yourself and don’t expect too much from this stranger.
 I’ve been on dates I thought went smashingly and never heard from them again.
-People are in different places, at different times in their lives and there is no way for you know what is going on in someone life, head or heart.
+People are in different places, at different times in their lives.
+There is no way for you to know what is going on in someone life, head or heart.
 Don’t take anything personally that other people do.
 Their behavior, their interest, their personality, their demeanor has NOTHING to do with you.
-Have a good time and if they contact you for a second date, you have the choice as to what you want to do.
+Have a good time.
+If they contact you for a second date, you have the choice as to what you want to do.

-Chances are if you followed these tips before you met them then you aren’t going on a date with a player, a cheat, a philanderer or commitment phobe but with that in mind the sea is large and there are a lot of fish in it so give things a chance, be honest and eventually, maybe just maybe, you might have your own Tinder success story.
+Chances are if you followed these tips you will find a better match.
+The sea is large and there are a lot of fish in it.
+Give things a chance, be honest and eventually, maybe just maybe, you might have your own Tinder success story.